WAN – Command Distribution Tasks

 Requirements

-- Supported OS: Microsoft Windows only
+- Microsoft Windows clients only (10 or higher).

 Menu > Remote Management > Wan Distribution > Command Distribution Tasks